-Making of gift of appreciated securities, such as stocks and bonds, provide a tax-effective way to make a donation to C.A.R.E.
+Making a gift of appreciated securities, such as stocks and bonds, provides a tax-effective way to make a donation to C.A.R.E.
 Work with your broker or investment advisor to determine the value of the stock and to complete the transfer of certificates.
 Potential benefits are:

 - Receive a charitable income tax deduction